arthurvidal91/pandoc_resume/resume.md

 I help the company by building, testing, and deploying software in Java.
 Also modifying existing software to correct errors and improve performance.
-Almost all the solutions I've worked were implemented with ADF, EJB, JPA.
+Almost all these solutions were implemented with ADF, EJB, JPA.
 At one of the projects I've implemented an integration with RightNow Cloud Service
 Finally I've worked 1 year and a half with BPM and Digital Signature with Java.